This article covers a ‘combination circuit’ type and shows how it is used in various applications, including lighting and appliances.

 This arrangement makes a combination circuit useful in various ways.

-The combination of electrical elements arranged in series and parallel in the same circuit, which we call a combination circuit, is useful in many appliances and in lighting circuits.
+The combination of electrical elements arranged in series and parallel in the same circuit, which we call a combination circuit, is useful in many appliances and lighting circuits.
 It allows us to combine the advantages of each type and avoid or minimize their disadvantages.
 In particular, it is often suitable for high-powered appliances, keeping a check on the current level, components that need to control a group of circuit branches, and simplifying complex wiring, for example, to reduce the cost of an appliance.

 Understanding a Combination Circuit